Meet Cornerstone Prep Lester's New Principal!

 Why did you want to join CEG?
 I want to be a part of bringing justice to education in Memphis, a desire that CEG shares, providing children with the best experience and the best exposure.

-What are some of the hopes you have for educational opportunities for students and their families in Memphis as a whole?
+What are some of the hopes you have for educational opportunities for students and their families in Memphis?
 One of the things we know about Memphis is that we are one of the poorest urban cities in the country, but the wealth, or lack thereof, is isolated to certain areas of the city.
 This disproportionately affects black and brown families.
 When we think about education, we think about the family unit and how we make the lives of these families better; we want to be a part of educating the whole family.

 A school is the heart of a community.
 If we create excellent schools, we can help create excellent communities.
 You grow the thinkers and the doers in that community.
 This happens through providing opportunities not only within the school but outside the school - community gardens, family meetings, etc. Those little pieces are how families can make an impact and help their students to be successful both in the community and in the city.